ghiggi/gpm_api/docs/source/03_quickstart.rst

 GPM-API enables to open single or multiple granules into an xarray Dataset, an object designed for working with labeled multi-dimensional arrays.

-The `gpm_api.open_granule(filepath)` opens a single file into xarray by providing the path of the file of interest.
+The `gpm.open_granule(filepath)` opens a single file into xarray by providing the path of the file of interest.

-The `gpm_api.open_dataset` function enable to open a collection of granules over a period of interest.
+The `gpm.open_dataset` function enable to open a collection of granules over a period of interest.

 The following example shows how to download and open a dataset over a specific time period:

 .. code-block:: python

-    import gpm_api
+    import gpm
     import datetime

     product = "1C-GMI"